Some notes on your gear prior to arriving

 Lastly, you need a bubble level.
 If you have 40 MOA dialed in your scope and it is canted ever so slightly, then the round is going to go in the direction of the cant probably resulting in a miss.
 Make sure the bubble is leveled with the reticle.
 The scope could be mounted a little crooked but as long as the bubble is level with the reticle you are good to go.
 That means your scope is level with the Earth ensuring the highest probability of a hit.

 This should cover about 90% of the problems most new shooters have when showing up to shoot long range for the first time.
 Make sure you have some quality match ammo and you will be connecting in no time flat.

-While N.E.T.T. is primarily a private gun club, we will be leasing the range for CHL classes and some private firearms instruction.
+While N.E.T.T. is primarily a private gun club, we will be leasing the range for LTC classes and some private firearms instruction.
 For information on leasing the range for classes of your own please contact us.

 -Rifle capable of 1" groups (or better) at 100 yds.